kartonfarkas/api_docs/source/suite/appendices/placeholders.rst

 Email Personalization Placeholders
 ==================================

 Template is a standard email structure, a template-based email can be sent to a lot of customers.
-Customer has a template set according to his/her needs, and a template-based email campaign can be created in Campaign/Email Campaigns/Create Template-based Email in Suite.
+Customer has a template set according to his/her needs, and a template-based email campaign can be created in Campaign/Email Campaigns/Create Template-based Email in the Emarsys application.
 Template contains different parameters which are displayed in the email.

 .. note:: Please note that customers cannot put these parameters into the template.